The GNL Podcast

 • Children need more deliberate skin protection

-• If skin breaks down, stop using that area until fully healed
+• If skin breaks down, rest that area until fully healed

 Evidence supporting this episode